bytebang/moodle-mod_activitymap/README.md

 Here an example `https://my.moodle.com/moodle/mod/actionmap/view.php?id=47&plain=1`

 #### Which activity restricions are beeing processed ?
-We only process the _Required completion_ restricion.
+We only process the _Activity completion_ and the _Date_ restricion.
 Other restrictions are neither processed nor visualized.

 ## Authors